-Survivor pulled from capsized Tanzanian ferry as death toll reaches 183
+Survivor pulled from capsized Tanzanian ferry as death toll reaches 207

-UKARA, Tanzania (Reuters) - Divers rescued a man on Saturday as they searched for survivors from the wreck of an overcrowded Tanzanian ferry that capsized on Lake Victoria on Thursday, killing at least 183 people.
+UKARA, Tanzania (Reuters) - Divers on Saturday rescued a man from the wreck of an overcrowded Tanzanian ferry that capsized on Lake Victoria on Thursday, killing at least 207 people.

+Bodies continued to float to the surface around the vessel, which initial estimates suggested was carrying more than 300 people.
+State broadcaster TBC said the death toll had reached 207.

-Four navy divers resumed the search operation inside the sunken MV Nyerere early on Saturday after hearing sounds that suggested signs of life.
+Four navy divers resumed their search inside the sunken MV Nyerere early on Saturday after hearing sounds that suggested signs of life.

-They pulled a man out of the overturned ship and he was rushed to hospital, a Reuters witness said.
+They pulled one man out of the overturned ship and he was rushed to hospital, a Reuters witness said.
 His condition was not immediately known.

-Bodies continued to float to the surface around the vessel, which initial estimates suggested was carrying more than 300 people, and state broadcaster TBC said the death toll had reached 183.
+On Friday, President John Magufuli ordered the arrest of those responsible for the sinking.

+Dozens of relatives stood crying by the shoreline as they waited for information on their loved ones.
+Coffins were lined up nearby awaiting bodies being pulled from the vessel, which lay belly up in the water just metres from the shoreline.

+“The ferry overturned very fast and covered us,” survivor Charles Ngarima told Reuters.
+“I was lucky that I was able to swim under water not knowing where I was swimming to...while trying to swim to safety, I found a number of metal bars that cut my face and the back of my head.”

+Another survivor, Jennifer Idhoze, blamed the ferry had capsized because it was overloaded.
+“I was able to jump out of the ferry...
+That is how I survived,” she said.

-Works, Transport and Communication Minister Isack Kamwelwe said the government was sending sophisticated equipment to aid the rescue effort.
+Works, Transport and Communication Minister Isack Kamwelwe said the government was sending special equipment to aid the rescue effort.

 “This equipment will increase efficiency in the rescue operation and we will continue with the search until we are satisfied that we have rescued everyone,” he told Reuters.